1. Blog

 Source: “East 139th Street” by Amolina196 via Wikimedia Commons.

-It’s hard to be much closer to Manhattan without actually being in Manhattan than Mott Haven is.
-Situated in the Southwest Bronx, the neighborhood was once largely industrial and treated more like a place to pass through on the way to midtown.
-However, developers began working on some high-end buildings facing the Harlem River which kicked the area up a notch, and there’s still a fair amount of more moderately priced options as you move inland.
-There are also quite a few green spaces and $10 million of the Downtown Revitalization Initiative was earmarked for the area too, so it’s got quite a bit going on and more to come soon.
-Because of this unique mix, Mott Haven is a diverse place which attracts everyone from professionals through families.
-It’s also worth noting that, although Mott Haven once had a reputation for being a bit rough around the edges, it’s presently one of the safest neighborhoods in Brooklyn, per DNA Info.
+There are also quite a few green spaces, and $10 million of the Downtown Revitalization Initiative was earmarked for the area, too, so it’s got quite a bit going on and more to come soon.
+Because of this unique mix, Mott Haven is a diverse place that attracts everyone from professionals to families.
+It’s also worth noting that although Mott Haven once had a reputation for being a bit rough around the edges, it’s presently one of the Bronx neighborhoods with great schools!

 11. Parkchester